Scientific name: Leporacanthicus sp.

 Species: not described yet

 Leporacanthicus sp.
 "L240" / "L241" is a larger growing L-number in its genus.
 With around 30 cm this species is fully grown but sexually mature with a size of around 18 - 20 cm.
 This fish can be variable regarding the body shape and fins.
-It has a pointy and big head with pointy, "vampire-like" teeth in it, hence the common name "Vampire Pleco".
+It has a pointy and big head with pointy, "vampire-like" teeth.
+Hence the common name "Vampire Pleco".

 There are differences made between "L240" and "L241", but since both L-numbers live in the same habitat it is likely to be just one species with a bigger variation spectrum in the phenotype.
 It is said that "L240" has a higher body figure, a shorter and more convex shaped head, a black seam on the dorsal- and caudal fins and smaller spots.
 Of the "L241" is said, that it has a flatter body figure, a smaller dorsal fin, spots till the borders of the fins, a concave shaped head and bigger spots.
 Since there is a lot of specimens showing some traits of both variations it is highly doubted, that it's two different kinds of plecos or that hybridization occurs in their natural habitat (which is known to happen with Leporacanthicus spp. in general.)